Story Counting sounds like a dream to me. No more countless meetings where you argue is that 2 or 3 story points story.

 Build a cumulative flow diagram to predict the release date.
 The X-axis is time, the Y-axis is stories count.
-Every day put two points: created and closed stories count.
+Put two points every day: one for created and one for closed stories count.

 Build a trend for created and closed stories count.
 The trend shows our progress if we continue to work at the average tempo.

-To build a trend calculate average velocity per day:
+To build a trend, calculate an average velocity per day.

 average close velocity = (count of closed stories in the last 14 days) / 14.